zephyrproject-rtos/zephyr/doc/connectivity/bluetooth/api/mesh/blob.rst

 ------

 Each block is divided into chunks.
-A chunk is the smallest data unit in the BLOB transfer, and must fit inside a single Bluetooth mesh access message excluding the opcode (379 bytes or less).
+A chunk is the smallest data unit in the BLOB transfer, and must fit inside a single Bluetooth Mesh access message excluding the opcode (379 bytes or less).
 The mechanism for transferring chunks depends on the transfer mode.

 When operating in Push BLOB Transfer Mode, the chunks are sent as unacknowledged packets from the